 First Launch

-Welcome to PTSD Coach!
+Welcome to PTSD Assist!
 This app was developed for trauma survivors.
-Whether you have Posttraumatic Stress Disorder (PTSD),) or you are concerned that you might, this app is for you.
+Whether you have Posttraumatic Stress Disorder (PTSD), or you are concerned that you might, this app is for you.
 This app won’t diagnose you with PTSD or offer you treatment – only a trained professional can do that.
-But it can help you learn about PTSD, and it will give you tools for managing the stresses that can come with life after a trauma.
+But it can help you learn about PTSD, and it will give you tools for managing the stresses that can follow a trauma.
+This app is based on the current evidence-based understandings of PTSD.

 To get the most out of this app, you should set some things up as soon as possible.
 You will need to select:

+Whether you are a currently serving ADF member or a former serving member, this will ensure the app provides you with the most relevant information about supports,

 Friends, loved ones, and/or professionals who can help when you’re feeling stressed,

 Pictures on your phone that you find comforting or funny, and